SEAN: December begins, and that can only mean one thing: More piles of manga.

 ASH: I’m actually very excited for this one!
 Gender-bending, time travel, historical romance… this should be good.

-MELINDA: I am so on board for this.
+MJ: I am so on board for this.
 I actually never read Yurara, but I loved Rasetsu, which stood better on its own than I ever expected.

 ANNA: I REALLY like Chika Shiomi series.
 The art is great, and often there are some darker themes in her paranormal romance series that are quite intriguing.
 My favorite of her series so far is Night of the Beasts that was released by Go!Comi back in the day.